 This two-year project (2020-2022) aims to directly address two of the six evidence-based strategies identified by the Drug Deaths Taskforce to help reduce drug-related deaths: targeting people most at risk, and optimising public health surveillance.
 It is working with three areas across Scotland (Glasgow, Dundee and Aberdeen) to prepare for the implementation of drug checking facility through collaboration across all stakeholders.

-The taskforce support this proposal and have allocated University of Stirling a total of £300,082.00 over two years.
+The Taskforce supports this proposal and have allocated University of Stirling a total of £300,082.00 over two years.

 Inverclyde ADP - Peer navigation team being created with the team based within Greenock Police Custody Suite.
 (Confirmed May 2021)

 This proposal is set within Greenock Police Custody Suite which is one of the largest in Scotland, which means many people held in custody are from areas out with Inverclyde.
 The aspiration is that the navigators will support people as they leave custody, linking them into treatment and recovery services in their area of origin.
 This will mean people are better supported through the transition and at reduced risk of death or harm.
 Funding allocated: £441,882 (over 20 months).